siowyisheng/hey-world/README.md

 # hey-world

 Not a Hello World.
-Hey world is an example of how to make a package repo, the right way.
+Hey world is an opinionated example of how to make a python package repo the modern way.

+## Technologies

+- Python Version --> 3.7
+- Documentation --> Sphinx
+- Testing --> Pytest
+- CI/CD --> CircleCI
+- Virtual environment --> requirements.txt (not pipenv)

 ## TO DO